 Stocks To Watch

-Financial markets' focus at the end of the week will be on the US consumer, as the University of Michigan publishes its preliminary reading for consumer confidence for September at 1500 BST.
+The focus at the end of the week will shift back towards the US and a preliminary reading on consumer confidence for the month of November.

-The market spotlight on Thursday will be firmly on the Bank of England.
+The market spotlight on Tuesday will fall on the latest UK employment data.

-Markets' focus at the end of the week will be on a raft of manufacturing and services sector survey readings for the month of August.
+Investors' focus at the end of the week will be on a raft of survey data for manufacturing and services around the world.

 Important Legal Notice about News Sources: Pilling and Co Stockbrokers Ltd. is not responsible for the content or accuracy of third party news articles and we may not share the views of the author.
 We provide third party news for your convenience and information only and make no representation or endorsement whatsoever and hereby exclude all liability for any loss or damage that may be incurred by you as a result of your access or use.
 Please note that third party content may be subject to terms and conditions imposed by the third party owner of that content.